spaceship-prompt/spaceship-prompt/docs/sections/python.zh.md

 # Python `python`

-!!! !!! important "This section is rendered asynchronously by default"
+!!! important "This section is rendered asynchronously by default"

-!!! !!! info
+!!! info
     [**Python**](https://www.python.org) is a high-level, interpreted, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.
-Its design philosophy emphasizes code readability with the use of significant indentation.

 The `python` section displays the version of the Python.